Fairlay/Bitcoin-Betting/API Documentation.md

     "CreatedByUser": "2022-07-19T11:08:48.9997487Z",
     "LayAsL": false,
     // Set this to true if you place a lay order on a binary market and you like to have the amount as liability of the order.
+    "OldOrderID":"d1b125a2-dc39-4c5a-afaf-40c975ac014e",
+     // In case you want to cancel an existing order, just provide OldOrderID.
     "Local": false,
    // Indicates whether the order shall be shared with all other nodes.
 Local = true will require a lower Miner Fee.
 By default all markets are shared accross all nodes
   }